 Nobody likes germs on their iPhone, but if you wipe it down with disinfecting wipes, you’ll ruin it.
 According to Kelso, this will happen even with wipes that claim to be safe for electronics.
 “If you want to keep a germ-free phone, invest in Phone Soap,” suggests Kelso.
 “This handy device uses UV rays to zap all of the germs off your phone and charges it at the same time.”
 These are 10 other times you should never use antibacterial wipes.

 It seems as though there’s another iPhone update every other week.
 While it can be super annoying to download and install them, Burton says it’s crucial to do so.
 “Updates for your iPhone are important because they download patches that keep it safe from hackers and malicious bots,” he explains.
 Whenever you see an update for your iPhone, download it immediately to keep your phone safe and secure.
 Of course, not all notifications are important.
 Here are 6 ways to get rid of the annoying iPhone notifications you really don’t need.

 Failing to close out your apps

 The good thing about the iPhone is that you can flip from app to app with ease.
 However, according to Kelso, the bad thing about iPhones is that you need to close down those apps once in a while—and many people forget to do so.
 “When you jump from one app to another app, those apps don’t close down on your phone, they continue to run in the background which can slow down your phone,” he explains.

 In order to free up memory on your phone, you need to close out of your apps occasionally.
 You can do this by tapping the Home button, which will show you which apps are running, and then swiping up to close the apps you’re not currently using.
 For iPhone 10 and above users, swipe from the bottom of the screen to show your running apps, and then swipe up to close them out.
-Here are a few other easy ways to free up space on your iPhone to keep it moving faster.

 Not keeping your apps updated